ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 ```

 ### 3. Add Provision Watcher
-The Provision Watcher is used to filter the discovered devices and provide information to create the devices.
+The provision watcher is used to filter the discovered devices and provide information to create the devices.

 #### Example - HIKVISION Onvif Camera Provision

-Any discovered devices that match the Manufacturer and Model should be added to core metadata by device service
+Any discovered devices that match the `Manufacturer` and `Model` should be added to core metadata by the device service
 ```shell
 curl --request POST 'http://0.0.0.0:59881/api/v2/provisionwatcher' \
     --header 'Content-Type: application/json' \